 A note from the City of Wheat Ridge Emergency Manager:

 If you plan to enjoy kayaking or other water sports, check the weather.
 Winds come up quickly on even our smaller ponds and lakes.
 For your safety, wear a Personal Flotation Device if paddle boarding or boating on Colorado waterways.
 Consider also providing one for your pet.
 If you are far from shore could they manage to swim to safety if they go overboard or if you are incapacitated?
 Spring runoff from melting snow also increases water levels and how fast the current is running.
-Check local conditions to ensure rivers are safe for water sports, key an especially sharp eye on small children, and keep pets on a leash.
+Check local conditions to ensure rivers are safe for water sports, keep an especially sharp eye on small children, and always have pets on a leash.
 If they accidentally fall in they could easily be swept downstream.
 More information about flooding

 Please sign up for Emergency Preparedness alerts.

 Commander Jon Pickett

 Emergency Notification is made by local emergency managers and law enforcement through a variety of methods to include text, email phone and sometimes by going door-to-door.
 However, those who no longer have a landline phone won’t receive those emergency notifications unless registration has been completed for cell phone numbers using the new Lookoutalert.com system.
 Those already registered with CodeRed will automatically have information transferred but the new system offers increased capability so users are asked to re-register with the new alert system.
 To sign up for LookoutAlert available beginning April 27, 2022 click here.